metno/pyaerocom/docs/_build/html/_sources/tut00_get_started.rst.txt

 As illustrated in the flowchart above, ungridded observation data can be imported using the ``ReadUngridded`` class.
 The reading class requires an ID for the observation network that is supposed to be read.
-Let’s find the right ID for these data:
+Let's find the right ID for these data:

 .. code:: ipython3